sveltejs/svelte/site/content/docs/02-template-syntax.md

 </div>
 ```

-The `1st` input handler will be called before the binding updates the value, so it'll log the old value, whereas `3rd` will log the new value.
+In the above example, the `1st` input handler will be called before the binding updates the value, so it'll log the old value, whereas `3rd` will log the new value.
 However, the `change` event only fires when you let go of the slider, so even though the change handler is declared before the input handlers, it'll always be triggered last.

 ##### Binding `<select>` value